ege-erdogan/UvA-AML-2025/week_1/README.md

 - Popular scientific libraries
 - Useful utilities

+Note that other ways of setting up Python and packages exist.
+If you are comfortable using the command line, check out the Recommended Tools section below!

 **Installation steps:**
 1. Download the appropriate version of Anaconda
 2. Follow the installation instructions